Leofric99/archivist/README.md

 sudo apt-get install libexiv2-dev libinih-dev
 ```

+#### Windows

+While running on Windows should be possible, I recommend using WSL.

 > If you encounter issues with `pyexiv2`, ensure both `exiv2` and `inih` libraries are installed and available on your system.

 ## Running the Script